apacheignite/documentation/deployment/kubernetes-deployment.md

   "title": "Sharing Ignite Cluster Configuration"
 }
 [/block]
-Before you start deploying first Ignite pods in Kubernetes using Apache Ignite [docker image](https://apacheignite.readme.io/docs/docker-deployment) you need to find a way on how to pass `example-kube.xml` prepared above to that docker image.
+Before you start deploying Ignite pods in Kubernetes using Apache Ignite [docker image](https://apacheignite.readme.io/docs/docker-deployment), you need to find a way on how to pass `example-kube.xml` (prepared above) to that docker image.

 There are several approaches you can use.
-Here it will be shown how you can share the Ignite cluster configuration via a shared Kubernetes PersistentVolume.
+Here, we show you how to share the Ignite cluster configuration via a shared Kubernetes `PersistentVolume`.

 Let's suppose you have some shared directory named `/data/ignite` that can be accessed by any Ignite pod.
 Go to this directory and copy `example-kube.xml` there.

-Create a PersistentVolume configuration that will be backed by your real storage and will refer to `/data/ignite` directory.
+Create a `PersistentVolume` configuration that will be backed by your real storage and will refer to the `/data/ignite` directory.
 [block:code]
 {
   "codes": [